This post contains affiliate links. Please see our disclosure policy.

-This Strawberry Rhubarb Galette is bursting with fresh, sweet summer strawberries and bright pieces of tart rhubarb!
-The filling comes together in minutes, and it all bakes to sweet, jammy perfection inside the most buttery, flaky pie crust.
-This is the perfect dessert for a backyard picnic, cook-out, or for when you have fresh strawberries + rhubarb to use up from the farmer’s market!
+My Strawberry Rhubarb Galette is bursting with fresh, sweet summer strawberries and tart, juicy rhubarb!
+The filling comes together in minutes, and it all bakes to sweet, jammy perfection inside a buttery, flaky pie crust.
+This is the perfect dessert for a backyard picnic, cook-out, or for those fresh strawberries & rhubarb from the farmer’s market!

-I absolutely love using Strawberry and Rhubarb together at this time of year!
-The juicy, fresh strawberries pair so well with the tartness from the rhubarb.
-And honestly, unless you reallyyyyyyy like a strong tart flavor, I always recommend pairing rhubarb with something sweeter to balance the tart flavor.
+- Delicious Flavor – The juicy, fresh strawberries pair so well with the tartness from the rhubarb.
+And honestly, unless you really like a strong tart flavor, I recommend pairing rhubarb with something sweeter.

 - Granulated sugar – This one is obviously needed to cut through the tartness of the rhubarb!